Obikaviola/product-preview/README.md

 ### Useful resources

-- [](https://www.example.com) - This is an amazing article which helped me finally understand how to use the picture element.
+- [The picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) - This is an amazing article which helped me finally understand how to use the picture element.
 I'd recommend it to anyone still learning this concept.

 ## Author